Our Medical Experts

 Secondary prevention aims to reduce the risk of complications and recurrences.
 The following measure can be taken:

 The prognosis of acute myeloid leukaemia depends on the age, stage of cancer, and response to treatment.
-The treatment is more effective in the initial stages, and the survival rate is higher.
+Cancer treatment is more effective in the initial stages, and the survival rate is higher.
 The chances of 5-year survival are 10% in therapy-treated patients.

 The progression of acute myeloid leukaemia is relatively rapid, and it can spread to other organs and tissues.
 If left untreated, it can get lethal in a few weeks to a few months.